-People often seek anger therapy – or anger management counselling – when feelings spin out of control.
-Some people experiencing anger act out aggressively; whether verbally or physically.
-For others anger may turn inwards, leaving the individual seething.
+People often seek anger management counselling when their feelings spin out of control.
+Some angry individuals act out aggressively, whether verbally or physically.
+Others turn their anger inwards, leaving them seething.

 Anger management counselling explores your relationship with your anger.
 First, by learning to take responsibility for it; then, by learning to express anger in a safe and constructive manner.
 Anger management counselling is not about getting ‘rid’ of your anger.
-Instead, it is about understanding it; learning what triggers anger in you, ultimately finding a healthy way to express your feelings.
-Expressed anger needn’t be disproportionate and destructive.
-Rather, a measured response can be proportionate and constructive.
+Instead, it is about understanding it, ultimately finding a healthy way to express your feelings.
+Anger expressed appropriately is neither disproportionate nor destructive.
+Rather, the measured response can be proportionate and constructive.